Article by guest blogger Olivia Arnold, @foodistagirl

 Photo credit: Olivia Arnold, dish name is “Wonton Dumplings”

-If you are looking for the traditional Chinese dim sum brunch experience complete with more dumpling options than you can count on ten fingers, then check out Royal China on Buford Highway on Sunday afternoon.
+If you are looking for the traditional Chinese dim sum brunch experience complete with more dumpling options than you can count on ten fingers, then check out Royal China on Sunday afternoon.
 The place will be packed, but the line moves quickly, and the dim sum cart service is immediate when you sit down.
 As the carts wheel by, raise your hand for a few baskets of shrimp shumai.
 These come by four, and you’re definitely going to want a few rounds of these bites.
 The pork dumplings are also tender and tasty.
 You are guaranteed to have fun flagging down the various carts and stuffing yourself full of dumplings.

 Photo credit: Olivia Arnold, dish name is “Shrimp Shumai”